Wintry Mix Followed By Rain For Thursday Morning Commute

 SNOW AND SLEET AMOUNTS:

-3 to 6 inches in parts of the Berkshires, Green and Whites and as far south as Manchester, NH
+3 to 6″ in parts of the Berkshires, Green and Whites and as far south as Manchester, N.H.